+[Clause 20 amended in Gazette 25 Aug 2000 p.
+4920.]

 21. Number of showers, toilets and hand basins at transit parks

 (1) A transit park is to have at least as many showers, toilets and hand basins as is specified in the following Table opposite the number of sites the facility has.